Hot springs near Bend offer a relaxing and memorable experience. Let’s face it, soaking in a hot spring is one of the most unique outdoor activities.

 McCredie Hot Springs is located near Oakridge, about 87 miles from Bend along Highway 58.
 This hot spring has several soakable pools on both sides of Salt Creek.

-Be aware: as is the case with many river-side hot springs, the pools can be too cold to soak when the water level is high in the spring.
+As is the case with many river-side hot springs, some of the pools can be too cold to soak when the water level is high in the spring.
 During most of the year, however, the temperature is quite pleasant.

 As with many accessible hot springs, this one can get crowded.
 We recommend going during the week for the best chance at an experience approaching solitude.